jpeplin/motif-mark/README.md

 #### • Up to Seven Unique Motifs

 `motif-mark-oop.py` can handle an input list of up to seven unique motifs.
-These motifs use a color-blind friendly color palette from
-[https://jfly.uni-koeln.de/color/](#https://jfly.uni-koeln.de/color/ "Masataka Okabe and Kei Ito's Color Universal Design website").
+These motifs use a color-blind friendly color palette from [Masataka Okabe and Kei Ito's Color Universal Design website](https://jfly.uni-koeln.de/color/).
 However, this can be easily modified in the color portion of the script by simply adding more colors.

 #### • One-line FASTA